-Williamsburg Montessori is now accepting applications for the 2018/19 upcoming school year, as well as limited available spaces for the current school year.
+Starting in September, Williamsburg Montessori will be accepting applications for the 2019/20 upcoming school year.
+Please note that we are still accepting applications for limited available spaces for the current school year.

 School Application & Tours